The course descriptions are listed below.

 An examination of development from late childhood through adolescence (11-18), including the biological, cognitive, emotional, social and cultural dimensions of development, with discussion of special topics, e.g., identity issues, cross-cultural issues, and high-risk behaviors.
 Students conduct an extensive interview which integrates an adolescent’s own experience with current research and theory.
 Prerequisite: Psychology 140.

 143 Adult Development*

-A study of the major psychological factors which influence development from early adulthood through old age, including images of aging in literature around the world.
-Students conduct a series of interviews with adults of various ages.
+A study of the major psychological, social and cultural factors that influence development from early adulthood through old age.
+Students examine in depth a public policy that affects adults or families.
 Prerequisite: Psychology 140.

 144 Middle Childhood*

-The purpose of this course is to examine the key developmental tasks of middle childhood, including the development of achievement motivation, positive peer relationships, moral responsibility, self-regulation, and initial mastery of the skills important to 1 ’s culture.
+The purpose of this course is to examine the key developmental tasks of middle childhood, including the development of achievement motivation, positive peer relationships, moral responsibility, self-regulation, and initial mastery of the skills important to one’s culture.
 Students will observe children in various settings, including school, organized sports, and informal play settings, to investigate how the peer culture influences development.
-Students will also conduct an ethnographic pilot study of a peer culture.
+This course satisfies the Community engagement requirement of the Core Curriculum.
 Prerequisite: Psychology 140.

 147 Psychology of Gender*